scieloorg/cited-references/README.md

 ## Analyze Documents

-Analyzes Documents with regard to several attributes.
+Analyze Documents with regard to several attributes.
 It acts in the documents database.

 ## Analyze References

-Analyzes References with regard to several attributes (e.g., presence or not of a valid DOI, type of reference).
+Analyze References with regard to several attributes (e.g., presence or not of a valid DOI, type of reference).
 It acts in the references database.

 ## Collect CrossRef Metadata from DOI

-Collects metadata from the [crossref rest-api](https://www.crossref.org/services/metadata-delivery/rest-api/).
+Collect metadata from the [crossref rest-api](https://www.crossref.org/services/metadata-delivery/rest-api/).
 It receives the Document's DOI (Reference's DOI) as data input.
 The DOI's metadata is saved into the references database (fields crossref_metadata and status), according to the following status codes:

 Status | Description
 ------ | ------------